Lennart99/ASM-interpreter/README.md

 - BVC: No overflow
 - BVS: Overflow

+### settings

+To use the Interpreter, The settings in the main.py file must be changed:

+- Change the string after fileName to the name of the file you want to run the interpreter with.
+- By changing useGUI to False, the visualizer can be disabled entirely. this is useful when it is not needed because the program will run faster without the visualizer.
+- The stack size can be changed by changing the number after stackSize.
+The default setting is 0x40, which is 64 byes.
+Changing it to 0x400 will result in a stack of 1 KB.
+- The interpreter needs to know what subroutine to call first.
+This can be set with the startLabel variable.
+The default value is '_start'

 ### error detection

-To enable the userr to find problenms in their code easily, clear errors are thrown when problems orccur.
-When a runtime errror occurs, a stacktrace is printed to make it easy to trace the problem back.
+To enable the user to find problems in their code easily, clear errors are thrown when problems occur.
+When a runtime error occurs, a stacktrace is printed to make it easy to trace the problem back.
+In the console, the error messages should be red.
+This works in PyCharm but does not seem to work in the Windows terminal.
+Because this is purely a visual bug, this has not yet been fixed.

 ![alt text](pictures/stacktrace.png)

+Note: to create this image, the stack size has been set as low as 16 bytes

 ### The visualizer

 Using the visualizer, the register processor can be viewed easily to make debugging code easier.
 It is also possible to single-step the program to see exactly when the program broke.
 The current instruction and its location in the source code is shown to make it easy to find the instruction in the source code.

 ![alt text](pictures/visualizer.png)